jamesrknox/samples/highavailability/three-node-active-active/three-node-active-active-application/src/site/markdown/index.md

 ## Define the node deployment configuration

-Since this sample uses the default availability zone, it doesn't need to be specified again, so the node deployment configuration is :
+The **minimumNumberOfVotes** configuration enables quorums, so the node deployment configuration is :

 ```scala
 name = "three-node-active-active-application"